SentryDev/Bellman-Ford-Algorithm/README.md

 # Infinite link value check
 When creating the structure of the links which define the graphical structure, the order defined defines the order of computation.
-However, it may not be possible to always order links under columns defined in the graph structure.
+However, it may not be possible to always order links such all selected values are non-infinite For example, consider the links ordered (1,2), (1,3), (1,4), (4,3) and choosing the starting node to be 4.
+With this ordering of links, we selecte 3 infinite value links before the starting node link value can be selected.
-For example, to define links with columns, we partition the links in layers such that (1,2), (1,3), (1,4) may be in the same column while
-(3,5) may reside in a different column.
 Because of this problem, we must perform checks on the value of the leading node in the initial iteration.
 If we access a value of infinity, we have accessed a link in a further column in the graph structure and therefore can be skipped.